Good reasons to configure a local SMTP server

 Send-MailMessage -SMTPServer localhost -To email@example.com -From firstname.lastname@example.org -Subject "This is a test email" -Body "Hi, this is a test email sent using my own SMTP server as a smart host"

-Replace the -To and -From parameters with valid email addresses and execute the command with PowerShell to test run the email.
+-From parameters with valid email addresses and execute the command with PowerShell to test run the email.

 Setting the SMTP service to automatic startup